-Are you preparing for your next big road trip?
+Are you preparing for your next family road trip?
 Road trips are a lot of fun, but the journey is often more boring than the destination.
+We’ve got you covered with 7 fun road trips to play in the car!
 Anyone who’s traveled in a group knows about the dreaded “are we there yet” that happens throughout the trip.

 1. I Spy